 When documents are submitted incorrectly credential verification can take an additional 12 weeks from the time the correct documentation is received.
 Review the Guidelines for Required Documents carefully to ensure documents meet the necessary criteria.

-The NDEB credential verification process and document requirements are established using best practice and research into the issuance of documents internationally.
+The NDEB credential verification process and document requirements are established using best practice and research.
 The NDEB monitors the circumstances in all countries to maintain reasonable documentation standards.